We support nurses,

 Wednesdays | 6:00–7:00 a.m. | McLeod Hall 2025

 Led by Jonathan Bartels

-For other drop-in programs offered by UVA's Contemplative Sciences Center and UVA Medical Center, visit our activities page (link below).
+For other drop-in programs offered by UVA's Contemplative Sciences Center, UVA Medical Center and other groups, visit our activities page.